Stand by Me (Ben E. King song): 1960s and 1970s

+Adriano Celentano recorded an Italian version of the song in 1962 titled "Pregherò".
+It topped the Italian charts on the week ending February 2, 1963, according to the "Billboard Hits of the World" section.

 Muhammad Ali (as Cassius Clay) released a version as a single in 1964, charting on the Billboard "Bubbling Under Hot 100 Singles".
 Decades later, his cover would be included as a bonus track on re-releases of his 1963 spoken-word/comedy album I Am the Greatest.

 Kenny Lynch's 1964 version stayed on the top 100 UK Singles Chart for seven weeks, peaking at number 39 on the week of May 7–13, 1964, its fourth week.
 Spyder Turner's 1967 version climbed to number 3 on the US Billboard Black Singles chart, number 12 on the Billboard Hot 100 chart, and number 10 in Canada.

 David and Jimmy Ruffin (credited as the Ruffin Brothers) remade the song for their only collaborative album I Am My Brother's Keeper (1970).
 Released as a single, the version stayed at its peak position number 61 on Billboard Hot 100 for two weeks on the weeks ending November 28 (its sixth week) and December 5, 1970 (seventh week).
 It also peaked at number 24 on Billboard Soul Singles on the week ending November 21, 1970, its fourth week.